-Whether you’re road tripping it to Grandpa and Grandma’s this holiday season, getting your passports stamped—or something in between–traveling with a little one is always a big adventure.
+Whether you’re road tripping it to Grandpa and Grandma’s, getting your passports stamped—or something in between–traveling with a little one is always a big adventure.
 With their love of a set schedule and the familiar, plus loads of gear, babies are natural homebodies.

 Still, they can be surprisingly adaptable and getting out and about (and outta the house!) can be loads of fun for everyone.
 The trick is to be prepared so that you can enjoy the journey—and the destination.
 These expert traveler tips can help–no matter where you’re headed with your baby this holiday season or how you’re getting there.

 When you’re traveling, your diaper bag becomes your mobile kitchen, changing table and entertainment center more than ever.
 Think worst case scenario (as in hours on the tarmac; unexpected train delays; flight cancelations); pack everything your baby might need, even if it’s just a short trip, including extra diapers, a travel pack or two of wipes, a change or two of clothes, an extra shirt for you (radar: spit-up, spills), snacks, toys, a pacifier or three, feeding supplies, such as baby food pouches, infant formula that is ready-to-go (more on those in a minute) and lots of Ziploc bags for storing used baby bottles until you can wash them, and what not.